Hacker0x01/docs.hackerone.com/docs/hackers/disclosure.md

 ### Disclosure for Private Programs (beta)
 Private programs can also enable you to disclose a report to other hackers within the program.
 Upon disclosure, contents of the report will only be visible to other hackers in the private program.
 This enables you and other hackers to share your vulnerability findings with other hackers in the program so that they can be aware of what vulnerabilities have been found for that program.

-You can request for disclosure the private program you're a part of by following the same steps in the Requesting Disclosure section above.
+You can request for disclosure in the private program you're a part of by following the same steps in the Requesting Disclosure section above.

 When requesting to disclose the Full or Limited report, the options will only be specific to disclosing within that specific private program you're participating in: